 Example: Joycelyn invited us over to her new crib.
 We will party all night!

 It meant that someone was losing it or going crazy.

-How to use it: She went postal when she discovered that her husband was cheating on her with a college girl.
+Example: She went postal when her husband cheated on her with a college girl.
 Yikes!

-This adjective was mostly used to describe someone who was often angry for no apparent reason.
+This adjective described someone who was often angry for no apparent reason.
 It could also mean a bitter person.

 Example: Why are you so salty right now?